-The U.S. Department of Education regulations require institutions to establish satisfactory academic progress policies for students on financial aid based on qualitative and quantitative standards.
+The Financial Aid Office is required by federal regulation to determine whether a student is enrolled in a degree-seeking program and is meeting satisfactory academic progress requirements.
+The student's official academic record maintained by the Office of the Registrar is reviewed to determine student compliance with this policy.
 Students on financial aid must make academic progress to be eligible for continued assistance.
 The policy applies to all students on federal and state financial aid.
-Students who have already received a Bachelors Degree are not eligible for grants, and will not be eligible for other aid at NMJC due to the time frame policy.
+Students who have already received a Bachelor's Degree are not eligible for grants, and will not be eligible for other aid at NMJC due to the time frame policy.
 The assessment of a student's academic progress is based on the student's entire academic record at this institution to include all attempted hours whether or not the student received financial aid for previous semesters of enrollment.
-Academic progress is monitored by a Qualitative (GPA) measurement as well as a Quantitative (incremental completion rate and time frame) measurement.
+Academic progress is monitored by a Qualitative (GPA) measurement as well as a Quantitative (credit completion pace and time frame) measurement.